williamkapke/pisum/README.md

 pisum
 =====

-A simple helper to that mongo store and redis cache in sync
+A simple helper to keep that mongo store and redis cache in sync